pilotmoon/popclipweb/site/dev/snippets.md

 ## `.popcliptxt` files

 You can save a snippet to a plain text file with a `.popcliptxt` extension.
 When you double-click such a file in Finder, PopClip will load the snippet from the file and install it.
-The 5000 character limit does not apply.
+When using this method:

+- There is no size limit on the snippet.
+- The unsigned extension warining will always be shown.